gitpraj/AirlineOverrideApp/README.md

 * UI can be improved big time.
 * When airline override targets gets added/updated/deleted, does not get rendered auto, unless we toggle the down arrow.
 To be rendered automatically
 * The Groupable and Self Ticketing checkbox to updated through frontend
-* The API controllers in the back to be made asynchronous as possible.
+* The functionality in the back to be made asynchronous as possible.
+* Validation checks to be made much better using regex.
+Date Time checks to be done.
 * Web API documentation using swagger
 * Authentication/Authorization for the the API's
 * Unit test to involve stub/mock interfaces to talk with dummy data instead of actual database.